 Candles can be used either in a lantern or on a stable surface; each will burn for around 9 hours.
 No overbearing scent and very little dripping.
 Can be easily packed to take along for camping, road trips, and other outings.

-More appropriate for outdoor use because of the citronella.
 Should not be burned in enclosed spaces.

 Slow burning and make less of a mess.
 Reliable and keep rooms well lit.
 Perfect for power outages, camping, and emergency kits.

 Built to burn for 115 hours.
 Smoke and smell-free.
 Offered in a pack of 1, 4, or 6.
 Wick held in a lightweight container.
 A portable source of light.
 High-quality paraffin used.
 It's safe to use indoors.

 Dimmer than traditional candles.
 Some had the product leak.

 If only one wick is used, the candle will stay lit for up to 36 hours.
 The sturdy, yet lightweight, metal case makes it both portable and protects against the elements.
 A box of wooden matches is included.

 Some users reported they were unaware, pre-purchase, that the candle should be used outdoors only because of potential toxins.

 Made to burn for 36 hours.
 Lightweight build.
 Held in a durable, reusable tin.
 Odorless and lights up room wells.
 Produces a small amount of heat.
 Stores well and stays intact.

 Only 1 wick should be burned at a time to reach the full 36 hours burn time.